 Bachelor of Science

-• To prepare students to understand and integrate knowledge of physical, social, cognitive, and emotional developmental and educational progress;
+- To prepare students to understand and integrate knowledge of physical, social, cognitive, and emotional development, with understandings of disabilities and multi-culturalism, and to constructively assess and evaluate student needs, abilities, and developmental and academic progress;

-Multiple elementary schools and Pre-kindergarten programs in the Syracuse City School District and surrounding areas serve as the partner schools for the program‘s professional semesters.
+Multiple elementary schools and Pre-kindergarten programs in Cazenovia Central Schools, Syracuse City School District and other surrounding school districts serve as the partner schools for the program‘s professional semesters.

 Inclusive Early Childhood Education students must earn and maintain a 2.5 cumulative GPA and must earn a "C+" grade or higher in every education course in the program.
 At the point at which the student has successfully met the above GPA expectation and has earned a "C+" grade or higher in the following required entry-level education courses [ED 111 Child Development and Observation and ED 131 Teaching and Learning in Diverse Communities], he or she becomes eligible for formal program entry.